 - Never enter personal data such as passwords or credit card details on a website that you have clicked on via a link in an email or text message.
 Bear in mind that email sender IDs can easily be spoofed.

-Be sceptical if you receive emails that require action on your part and that carry a threat of consequences (loss of money, criminal charges or criminal proceedings, blocking of an account or card, missed chance, misfortune) if you do not do what is required.
+- Be sceptical if you receive emails that require action on your part and that carry a threat of consequences (loss of money, criminal complaint or court proceedings, blocking of account or card, missed chance, misfortune, etc.) if you do not do what is required.